lr001dev/Food-And-Fortune-WebApp/README.md

 3-Reset Wheel triggers unwanted actions if user clicks before loading a new city.
 Works fine after the fact.

 # Solve
-Must create logic to handle these cases to inform the user what has happened.
+Must create logic to handle these cases.

 In case #1, we can replace the missing Food Collections with more general food categories that aren't specific to a city that is available through the Zomato API.